 IELTS no longer a hindrance for admission to certain Canadian university courses

 A bane about studying in international universities is the requirement for a slew of examinations like the TOEFL, IELTS, GRE, GMAT and the like.
 This often makes it a cumbersome task for students who tend to appear for these tests repeatedly to earn better scores and gain admission into top universities.
-In an effort to make it easier for students to gain admission easily, several universities in Canada have started waiving off the requirement of scores of some of these examinations.
+To make it easier for students to gain admission easily, several universities in Canada have started waiving off the requirement of scores of some of these examinations.
 One popular waiver is that of the IELTS.

 Why the move?